Sage Terminal TUI Guide

 Startup flags still win for the current launch.
 For example, if you have a saved verbose display mode, running:

-sage-terminal --display compact
+sage tui --display compact

 will use compact only for that invocation.